Srynetix/godot-nature-of-code/README.md

   - [ ] 08.
 Fractals
   - [ ] 09.
 The evolution of code
   - [ ] 10.
 Neural networks
-- [ ] Implement the full Ecosystem project
+- [ ] :bug: Implement the full Ecosystem project

-## Generate documentation
+## Contributing :mage:

-Documentation is generated with Doxygen from C# XML comments.
-Use the included Doxyfile to generate HTML documentation in the ../gnoc-html folder.
+- :memo: File rules: It also uses an .editorconfig file.
+- :pencil2: Formatting: This project use `dotnet-format` to automatically format the C# code, without specific configuration.
+- :dark_sunglasses: Lint: I am still looking for a command-line utility to lint the code (like `flake8` in the Python world or `clippy` in the Rust world).

+If you want to contribute, do not hesitate to create Pull Requests or file Issues on GitHub :github: :wink:.